ProjectChronofoil/Chronofoil.CLI/README.md

 #### `update`

 Converts a `.dat` file to a `.cfcap` file.
 Since this capture format did not stop on logout, this command may produce multiple capture files per `.dat` file.
-Please be *absolutely certain* that you do not store run this command on the same capture file multiple times, as this will generate duplicate output captures with different capture IDs.
+Please be *absolutely certain* that you do not run this command on the same capture file multiple times, as this will generate duplicate output captures with different capture IDs.

 **Options:**